What is Vipassana Meditation?

 The Vipassana meditation technique

 One traditional way to present the main Buddhist meditation methods is two-fold: mindfulness on the one hand, and awareness or insight meditation on the other.
-The classic terms for these are śamatha and vipassana.
+The classic terms for these are śamatha and vipassana (Pali, shamatha and vipashyana, Sanskrit).

 The vipassana experience is built on the foundation of śamatha.
 Vipassana is usually translated as awareness practice or insight meditation.
+The term literally translated means “clear seeing,” with the profound meaning of not just seeing things as we think or want them to be, but as they really are.
 Once the mind has become comfortable with remaining mindful and letting go of distractions, we can use this ability to investigate the qualities of self, consciousness and our perception of things.
 It’s a more active, inquisitive form of meditation than śamatha or mindfulness.
 To practice vipassana in a way that can lead to deep insights about ourselves and our world, we need the guidance of an authentic teacher who can help us understand the method and recognize our strengths and learning curves.
-Learn more about these two practices here.
+Learn more about mindfulness and awareness practices here.

 What do we experience in vipassana meditation?

 There are variations in how vipassana is practiced in the different schools of Buddhism.
 In some schools, it is very similar to śamatha, whereas in others it has a distinctly different flavor.
 In all cases, the practice of vipassana uses our innate curiosity to develop insight and wisdom.
 Off the cushion, our curiosity is often focused on other people and things and is tinged with preconceptions and expectations.
 During our meditation practice, however, we investigate our own experiences with impartiality and openness.
-This can lead to life-changing insights.
+This can lead to life-changing insights and an ever-growing warmth and generosity in our hearts.

 The insights may have to do with the nature of our experience of ourselves and things, of the power of love and compassion, of selflessness, etc. Over the centuries, people have used different terms to refer to their experiences – light, awareness, clarity, emptiness, bliss, etc. – but they all agree that the experience itself is beyond words.

 Many of our daily activities can be the object of both mindfulness and awareness meditation.
 Our actions, thoughts, feelings and emotions, however blissful or painful, can be used as objects of meditation.
-Again, this form of meditation takes practice and the full benefits can only be accessed if the meditator is committed and has a reliable guide.
+Again, this form of meditation takes practice and the full benefits can only be accessed if the meditator is committed and has the benefits of reliable teachings.

-Attending a vipassana meditation retreat might be exactly what you need to discover freedom from all kinds of dissatisfaction and sow the seeds of wisdom.
+Vipassana meditation is taught in our Journey to Liberation course series, Level 7: Insight.
+This might be exactly what you need to discover freedom from all kinds of dissatisfaction and sow the seeds of wisdom.
 Vipassana meditation helps us view our minds with clarity – it leads us to “know ourselves.”
 The intent is not to control the mind, but to gradually experience the depths of a mind without barriers.
 Socrates would approve.